 Susan enjoys boating, reading, travel and the rare times she gets to spend with her two daughters and her granddaughter.

-Nick Vincent-Maloney – IT/Operations Manager
+Nick Vincent-Maloney – Sales and Support Manager

 Nick has been working in the field of proteomics since 2002, when he started at a biotechnology firm studying small molecule drug candidates with LC-MS/MS. From there, he went on to work in research and development for a diagnostics device company.
 After a move from California to Oregon, he began working in the software industry at Proteome Software in 2008.
 With degrees in biochemistry and computer information systems, Nick spends his days helping researchers exploit powerful software applications and harnessing mega computing platforms.